eugk/ciso-interview-questions/README.md

 ## Company
 * Does the company tolerate brilliant jerks?
 * Is the company sometimes willing to make culture or engineering tradeoffs in favor of security?
-* What's the company's risk management strategy?
+* What is the company's risk management strategy?
 * How are decisions made and communicated?
 * How are priorities decided between teams?
 * Does the company support community engagement, like speaking at conferences or contributing back to open source projects?